PAID INTERNSHIPS

-The Center for Engagement and Advocacy in the Americas offers seasonal internship opportunities for candidates interested in building constructive and respectful relations between the U.S. and countries of the Americas.
+The Center for Engagement and Advocacy in the Americas (CEDA) offers seasonal internship opportunities for candidates interested in building constructive and respectful relations between the US and countries across Latin America and the Caribbean.
 Former interns have gone on to work as congressional aides, journalists, lawyers, academics, and even as members of CEDA’s staff.

 CEDA interns work with staff mentors to monitor and analyze current events, help plan delegations, work with partners in Congress to change policy, and amplify our message in communications to policymakers and the public.
 In addition to substantive work, interns are also assigned essential administrative tasks that build the nuts-and-bolts skills necessary to run a nonprofit organization.